TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                 * 2_raw_paths_data.(dump|nc)
                                 * 3_separate_paths_data.(dump|nc)
                                 * 4_inlets_clusterization_data.(dump|nc)

+                                If file name ends with *dump* extension results are saved as Gzipped Python :mod:`cPickle` files.
+However, if it ends with *nc* extension new NetCDF based format will be used.
+See also :ref:`netcdf_option`.
 ========    =================   ===================================================================

 Stages 5-6 also uses **execute** option, however, since they do not perform calculations `per se` in stead of **dump** option they use **save**.